snegastud/Nodejs/README.md

 >In asynchronous execution, we can start an operation such as a database call or an API call and continue with other work instead of blocking the main thread.
 Once the operation completes, we handle the result through a callback, Promise, or async/await.

 >In Node.js applications, we generally prefer asynchronous operations for I/O work because it helps the application handle multiple requests efficiently.”

+**What is call stack ?**

+>“The Call Stack is basically where Node.js keeps track of the JavaScript code that is currently executing.
+When I call a function, it gets added to the stack, and once that function finishes, it gets removed.

+>For example, if one function calls another function, Node.js executes the inner function first and then comes back to the previous function.

+>This becomes important with asynchronous code.
+The current synchronous code has to finish first, and only after that can the asynchronous callback or Promise continuation get executed.
+That's how the Call Stack works together with the Event Loop in Node.js.